paigewil/capstone/exploratory_data_analysis_report.md

 #### day\_of\_month

 Since not all days are present in every month (ex.
-31) and there are not complete calendar years in the datatset, we need to weight each day by it's number of occurrences in the dataset.
+31) and there are not complete calendar years in the datatset, we need to weight each day by its number of occurrences in the dataset.

 Creating day\_of\_month variable and the summary tables needed to weight: